MultiSafepay/docs/content/my-account/partner-account/api-onboarding/_index.md

 - VAT number
 - Contact details

-The API returns an account ID.
+The API returns a merchant account ID.

 ### Step 2: Add a bank account
 See API reference – [Add bank accounts](/api-onboarding/add-bank-accounts/) for how to submit information about each bank account added to the merchant account, including:

 - Name of account holder
 - IBAN